joachimdekker/master-thesis/docs/thesis/chapters/excelerate/main.typ

 The current implementation of structures and their computed properties was implemented in a simple way.
 This is effective for most use-cases, but introduces some limitations on the compiler: A computed property cannot have an external input as reference.
 A computed property is currently evaluated in isolation of the global scope.
 This means that the input is not available and as such, the emitted code will not compile.
 This represents a potential threat to validity that could be addressed in a future redesign of structures.

 A possible redesign would be to rethink the structure design.
-Each externally referenced cell would be collected and stored seprately.
+Each externally referenced cell would be collected and stored separately.
 When emitting the code, the classes representing the structure would include these external references as properties of the class and they would get their value from constructor parameters.

 This poses a limitation on the list, since it is not a class and cannot add Instead of a list with items, the table would be its own type, just like the chain.
 Once we have parity, we can introduce these new properties.
 Due to limited time, this more robust system was not implemented.